Jay-Aguilar/Jay-Aguilar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shopify Projects.
+- 🔭 I’m currently seeking employment.

-- 💬 Ask me about Shopify Store Setups.
+-
 - 📫 How to reach me: contact@jayaguilar.dev